bouwe77/temba/readme.md

 # REST I Want

-If REST is what you want...

-## Introduction

-Get a full REST API with zero coding in less than 30 seconds (seriously).
-For developers who need a quick back-end for their small and/or hobby projects.
+> Get a REST API backed by MongoDB with zero coding in less than 30 seconds (seriously).
+For developers who need a quick backend for their small and/or hobby projects.

 Powered by NodeJS, Express and MongoDB.

 This project is inspired by [json-server](https://github.com/typicode/json-server), but instead of a JSON file it uses a real database.
-The goal, however, is the same: Get you started with a REST API very fast.
+The goal, however, is the same: Get you started with a REST API very quickly.

 The database is used as a key-value store, so every resource is a JSON document, which is read and updated in its entirety.